hafida1998/productsProject/README.md

-# productsProject
+# My store
-Creation of RestAPI using spring boot application
+I presente for you a spring boot application that allow you to add update delete and display all product in your store,
+#Used technologies :
+Spring boot
+MySQL DB
+UI : Thymleaf, bootstrap